KabC03/-ABANDONED-JankC-compiler/Documentation/VM.md

     - ALLOCATE is handled by the interpreter searching the memory pool for an available block
     - FREE is handled by the intepreter setting the block as unused memory

+### Error output

+- Errors

+    - Inability to open/close a file

+    - Syntax errors

+    - OOB errors

+### Debug mode

+Debug mode is a feature that, enables a program to be stepped through line by line

+- Line by line execution

+    - "instructions" - displays the current instruction being executed

+    - "breakpoint X" - sets a breakpoint at line X
+    - "Continue" - continue past a breakpoint

+    - "regdump" - dumps register states to terminal
+    - "ramdump" - dump RAM contents to the terminal